Saint Elizabeth Community and Cornerstone Adult Services, Inc. Announce New Partnership

 The Saint Elizabeth Community is a non-sectarian charitable organization founded in 1882 on Melrose Street in Providence by the ladies of the Grace Episcopal Church.
 Saint Elizabeth currently services 470 residents in four Rhode Island locations: Saint Elizabeth Home, East Greenwich (nursing/transitional and Alzheimer’s care); Saint Elizabeth Place, Providence (housing for low income elderly and mobility impaired); Saint Elizabeth Manor, East Bay (transitional, Alzheimer’s and nursing care); Saint Elizabeth Court, Providence (moderate and low income assisted living).
 Saint Elizabeth Community employs 425 people and has an annual operating budget of $25 million.

 Cornerstone Adult Services has been serving the frail elderly and adults with disabilities of Rhode Island for over 35 years.
 Formerly known as Warwick Central Geriatric Day Care Center, Cornerstone opened the first day care center in Rhode Island in the Central Baptist Church in 1973.
-Today, Cornerstone operates four adult day centers in Rhode Island: The Alzheimer’s Center on Warwick Neck Avenue, The Apponaug Center on Post Road, The Bristol Center in Bristol and Coventry Center in Coventry.
+Today, Cornerstone operates four adult day centers in Rhode Island: The Alzheimer’s Center on Warwick Neck Avenue, The Apponaug Center on Post Road, and The Bristol Center in Bristol.
 Cornerstone currently serves over 250 participants and 300 family members with approximately 50 employees.